SRG69/Spotify-database/Spotify-EDA-with-sql.md

-# Performing EDA with MySQL And Ms Power BI
+# 🕵️ Performing EDA with MySQL 🕵️

 ## Here are some questions For EDA